johannes97s/ifwtrends/README.md

 # If not, then use instead:
 remotes::install_github("johannes97s/ifwtrends", build_vignettes = FALSE)

-# If not, then use instead:
+# If you want to use the development version, use:
-remotes::install_github("johannes97s/ifwtrends", build_vignettes = FALSE)
+remotes::install_github("johannes97s/ifwtrends@dev", build_vignettes = FALSE)
 ```

 ## Example